 - In My Ten Commandments of scientific writing, I acknowledge that writing is often messy, and circumstances force us to step out of the usual process, or take strategic decisions on where to go next with the writing.
 These 10 guiding principles try to help you navigate such decisions during the writing process.

-I wish these tips and tricks are not only useful to survive your writings, but also to transform your writing from dreaded chore to enjoyable act of connection with others (see also this related “Monday Mantra”).
+I wish these tips and tricks are not only useful to survive your writings, but also to transform your writing from dreaded chore into enjoyable act of connection with others (see also this related “Monday Mantra”).